Ambient 1: Music for Airports: Legacy

 Ambient 1 was included in the book 1001 Albums You Must Hear Before You Die.
 Chuck Eddy from Spin later named it the fourth most essential ambient album.
 In September 2016, Pitchfork named the record the best ambient album of all time.

 The album has been recognized as a seminal and influential release, an icon of the genre and Eno's discography.
 J. D. Considine wrote in The Rolling Stone Album Guide that the record defined the ambient aesthetic while providing a name for the genre.
 Chris Richards of The Washington Post wrote that it "taught an entire generation of musicians to consider music as a texture".
 Reflecting on the album, Jon Caramanica called it the best of Eno's work which shortly followed Roxy Music.
 Due in part to Music for Airports, perception of Eno's career shifted and he became aligned with highly influential minimalist composers: Steve Reich, Philip Glass, Terry Riley, and La Monte Young.
 Artists such as Pauline Oliveros, Riley and Harold Budd would expand on Eno's style of ambient music, which would feature prominently on his following albums; Music for Airports acted as a genesis for Eno and collaborators exploring the style, such as in the numbered Ambient series (1978–82).
 His conception would soon become more mallable and less reliant upon locations.

-Over the years, the album has sold over 200,000 copies, making it one of his best-selling solo albums.
+Music For Airports has sold over 200,000 copies, making it one of Eno's best-selling solo albums.

 Installation and covers

 The album has been installed and performed in at least five airports; it has been met with resistance from some travellers and workers, who deem it disruptive.
 Clinics and hospitals have used the albums to soothe patients.
 In 1998, Bang on a Can performed the album live, favouring a "technicolour style".
 Discussing their performance, Eno described it as the ensemble "trying to act like machines, but they don't sound like machines at all, they sound like people and it's quite touching when that appears".
 He felt the rendition's emotive quality was the result of the supposed human element; it moved him to tears, he said, and others he knew – such as Lou Reed and Laurie Anderson – had similar reactions.
 Critics echoed Eno's praise, including that of the rendition's superiority.

-In 2010, The Black Dog, by means of their ninth studio album, Music for Real Airports, issued a "musical rebuttal", chastising the perceived dehumanisation of airports and Eno's supposed intention of "lull[ing] customers".
+In 2010, the Black Dog, by means of their ninth studio album, Music for Real Airports, issued a "musical rebuttal", chastising the perceived dehumanisation of airports and Eno's supposed intention of "lull[ing] customers".

+In 2023 and 2024, Bruce Brubaker released "Eno Piano" and "Eno Piano 2" – including a piano transcription of "Music for Airports" made with the assistance of Simon Hanes.